-These are usually our best-value breaks, often gaining an extra day for the same price as, or less than, a weekend break.
+These are usually our best-value short breaks afloat, often gaining an extra day for the same price as, or less than, a weekend canal break.

 Midweek narrowboating is a great-value out-of-season escape for those with either very young children, couples, or friends/relatives with a busy social life at weekends.
-In school holidays Midweek Breaks are an economical alternative to a full week's holiday and a chance for extended familes to come together for a memorable break afloat - for which our flexible larger boats are especially suitable.
+In school holidays a Midweek Break is an economical alternative to a full week's holiday and a chance for extended familes to come together for a memorable break afloat - for which our flexible larger boats are especially suitable.
 The canals are generally quieter on weekdays too!

 Choose from our perfectly-located bases at Lower Heyford in rural Oxfordshire or historic Bradford on Avon close to Bath.
 Combine the unmatched rural charm of the Cotswolds and River Thames with a visit to Oxford; meander along the idyllic Oxford Canal toward Cropredy; or cruise through the stunning Avon Valley toward world-famous Bath and Bristol – home of the world’s first steamship – SS Great Britain.
 Or, if you’re really wanting to work lots of locks go to Devizes and go up, and then straight back down the famous Caen Hill Locks the very next day!